OliverStone01/Make-an-app-in-8-days-2025/lesson-3/lesson-3.md

 ### Chapter 5: Building the Ratings

 What we now want to do is add the ratings to the right of the title text.
-To do this, we are going to use the `Horisontal Stack (HStack)`.
+To do this, we are going to use the `Horizontal Stack (HStack)`.

 -----

-### Chaper 6: SwiftUI HStack
+### Chapter 6: SwiftUI HStack

 What we are going to do is add the element `HStack` just after the image and before the title text.
 We are then going to move the title text to inside of the `HStack`.

-Now visualy, nothing has changed but what we can now begin to do is add the star elements beside the text using our HStack.
+Now visually, nothing has changed but what we can now begin to do is add the star elements beside the text using our HStack.

 To get these star elements, Apple provides us with thousands of pre-installed icons called `FS Symbols` that we can use inside of our apps.
 To get access to the names of these icons, you can install SF Symbols from [here](https://developer.apple.com/sf-symbols/).